What if staying ISO and FDA compliant was easy?

-In the previous article, I took a closer look at ISO13485:2016 and the pending doomsday scenario.
+In the previous article, we took a closer look at ISO13485:2016 and the pending doomsday scenario.
 In this article, I’ll take a closer look at the similarities between ISO 13485:2016 and FDA QSRs.

 Similarities between ISO 13485:2016 and FDA QSR

-A quick reality check of ISO 13485:2016, reveals that it actually looks more, smells more and sounds more, like FDA’s QSR.
+A quick reality check of ISO 13485:2016, reveals that it actually looks more, smells more, and sounds more, like FDA’s QSR.
 Yep!
-If you take “a closer look” (sorry Seth Meyers) you’ll notice many parallels and similarities between the two standards.
+If you take “a closer look” you’ll notice many parallels and similarities between the two standards.
 And for those of us who are diligent FDA QSR quality fanatics, this is actually good news!

 Yes, it brought a lot of changes, but for some reason these changes, I guess any changes, are demonized in the eyes of most small companies.
 These changes mean that for them, the transition from 2003 to 2016 dumps a host of new, and impossible to keep up with, new requirements, depriving them of hope of an easy exit plan.